-Here are the 3 Top Wine Apps for Tasting Notes in 2021.
+Here are the 3 Top Wine Apps for Tasting Notes.

 Wine apps are designed to make it easier for the consumer to purchase wine.
 Wine that they know they’ll love.
 But apps have their specific niches.
 Here SommWine shares what each app specializes in and the pros and cons of each one.

 Are you a WSET Level 1 student?

 with 100's of questions

 to help you pass your exam.
 Only $49